morgosus/morgosus.github.io/_posts/2021-06-21-just-another-post.markdown

 title:  "Make sure to add themes to each post"
 date:   2021-05-21 23:36:23 +0200
 categories: test
-thumbnail: "placeholder-3-2"
+thumbnail: "placeholder-delta"
-thumbnail-alt: "A photo of nature near a river."
+thumbnail-alt: "A colorful yellow/red house."
+featured: false
 ---
 Phasellus vel dignissim quam, id efficitur erat.
 Morbi varius libero placerat posuere lacinia.
 Quisque dictum interdum nibh, ac vestibulum nulla lobortis at.
 Curabitur vitae velit mi.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Aenean pulvinar metus eget tellus sollicitudin, a mollis orci tristique.
 Vestibulum dictum commodo vestibulum.
 Nam non mauris nisi.
 Nam vel dui ut arcu finibus condimentum in ac orci.
 Aliquam quis pretium dolor.
 Maecenas faucibus lacus pulvinar ligula tincidunt, sed dapibus ex finibus.
 Proin sollicitudin facilisis leo non pretium.
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.